exasol/oracle-virtual-schema/doc/user_guide/oracle_user_guide.md

 Exasol provides the `IMPORT FROM ORA` command for loading data from Oracle.
 It is possible to create a virtual schema that uses `IMPORT FROM ORA` instead of JDBC to communicate with Oracle.
 Both options are intended to support the same features. `IMPORT FROM ORA` almost always offers better performance since it is implemented natively.

-This behavior is toggled by the Boolean `IMPORT_FROM_ORA` variable.
+This behavior is toggled by the boolean `IMPORT_FROM_ORA` variable.
 Note that a JDBC connection to Oracle is still required to fetch metadata.
 In addition, a "direct" connection to the Oracle database is needed.

 ### Deploying the Oracle Instant Client